About

 In an earlier phase of my career, I explored the fascinating field of Nanophotonics and Electrodynamics, where I combined computational modeling with experimental research.
 My projects focused on simulating nanoscale systems in solid-state and biological contexts, as well as designing and fabricating nanostructures for applications in sensing and imaging.
 I am deeply grateful to have been mentored by the remarkable Dr. Naresh Emani, Dr. Jinal Tapar and Dr. Zubin Jacob whose guidance has profoundly shaped my academic and professional journey.
 Their expertise and support have inspired my passion for research and continue to influence my approach to problem-solving and innovation.

-For a detailed overview of my academic and professional journey, you can view my full CV or my condensed resume.
+For a detailed overview of my academic and professional journey, you can view my resume.

 Let’s connect and explore how technology can transform the way we perceive and solve problems!